Tragically, most of the accidents that lead to fatalities are preventable, caused by the negligence of a driver, employer or other responsible party.

 The loss of a loved one leaves a void that will be never be filled.
 However, someone can still be held accountable when his or her negligence led to the death of another person.
 Surviving family members are left with crushing medical bills, funeral costs and deep emotional loss.
 At Guajardo & Marks, we believe that the responsible party should be required to pay for these expenses.
 Our Dallas wrongful death lawyers have fought for grieving families to seek justice and compensation stemming from the loss of a loved one.

-Fatal Injuries in Dallas
+Fatal Injuries in Dallas, TX

 - Car Accident Fatalities – Every two and a half hours, a person is killed in a vehicle accident in Texas.
 In 2014, there were 142 fatal vehicle crashes in Dallas alone, and 1,678 fatal passenger car crashes statewide.
 Most car accidents are the result of driver error.
 This includes reckless driving (speeding, improper lane changes, failure to stop or yield properly, etc.), distracted driving, and drowsy or drunk driving.